Local Real Ale Guide

 Walk in through the unusual revolving doors and you find yourself in a large room furnished with simple wooden chairs and tables.
 There's an imposing metal-topped bar on the left, facing the musician's stage opposite.

 Outside, the front patio is a great place for a drink in summer while watching life go by.

-Real ales from Kent breweries, such as Wantsum, are dispensed from the auto tilt stillage in the bar and even the keg lagers and beers come from local breweries.
+Hand-pulled real ales are principally from Kent breweries, such as Time & Tide, and even the keg lagers and beers are from local breweries.
 Real cider is from Kentish Pip.

 Primarily a music venue, the pub strives to bring an eclectic mix of music representing the best of local talent and beyond.
-Once a month the pub hosts a ticket-only event featuring more established bands.
+The pub frequently hosts ticket-only events featuring more established bands.

 There's plenty of free on-street parking.